 Flowery Peak is a summit in the Flowery Range, and offshoot of the Virginia Range of Northwest Nevada.
 The appeal of Flowery Peak is its accessibility, and location in a great hiking and climbing location near Virginia City, Nevada.
 Hidden behind the hills of Virginia City, it is only a 30 minute drive from downtown Reno to the start of the hike.

 In an area with lots of private land...and no trespassing signs...Flowery Peak is situated on federal land, in one of the few entry ways to the hills surrounding the old mining town.
 Although unmarked, the trailhead is a good one, with plenty of spots to park, and routes to explore.

-A steep jeep road leads to within about ¼ mile of the summit; although the summit is 420 feet higher than the road.
-Thus, it is a steep walk up to get there.
-The scars of a recent fire are evident on the slopes of Flowery Peak, as charred trees dot the hillside.
+A steep jeep road leads to within about 1/3rd of a mile from the summit; although the summit is 420 feet higher than the road.
+Thus, it is a steep walk up to get there; though not too bad.

 Flowery Peak can be hiked in less than two hours, which offers plenty of time for additional hiking.
 Several nearby summits can be hiked around Flowery Peak, including Long BM 6,861' to the north, Peak 7036 to the northeast, and the spectacular Sugarloaf rock formation to the south.

 The best time to hike up Flowery Peak is probably late fall (November, December) and late winter/early spring (February, March, April).
 During summer, temperatures are far too high.